How to Fix a Leaky Skylight

 - In between the frame and the roof — This is a roof problem.
 Either the skylight wasn’t installed correctly or the flashing and seal around it have become worn.

 If the leak is between the glass and frame of the skylight, you may be able to fix it by caulking around the glass with clear silicone caulk.
 Keep in mind that when water has infiltrated this seal, the skylight may look permanently foggy from moisture getting in between the panes of glass.
-The only way to fix this is with a new skylight.
+In this instance, sealing a skylight won't solve the problem - the only way to fix this is with a new skylight.

 Many people are under the impression that “all skylights leak eventually.”
 That’s only partially true.
 Yes, all materials have an expected lifespan, but when you properly install and maintain a quality skylight, it can often outlast your roof.
 That’s why it’s so important to hire a roofer that knows what they’re doing.
 Check out our article on how to hire a roofing contractor for more information.